-What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product? • Carbon - Carbon Intensity Scope 1&2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes. % Issuers within the portfolio identified as having a credible transition strategy in accordance with the Investment Manager's proprietary methodology • ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions.
-N What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives? ot applicable N How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? et applicable - - How have the indicators for adverse impacts on sustainability factors been taken into account?
-1 Not applicable How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+Carbon - Carbon Intensity Scope 1&amp;2 This represents the company's most recently reported or estimated Scope 1 + Scope 2 greenhouse gas emissions normalized by sales, which allows for comparison between companies of different sizes. % Issuers within the portfolio identified as having a credible transition strategy in accordance with the Investment Manager's proprietary methodology • ESG Exclusionary screens - see "What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?" below for details on the exclusions. • What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+NI. · INC + annlicable ot applicable • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment How do the sustainable investments that the financial product partially intends to make, How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+No How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective? t applicable How have the indicators for adverse impacts on sustainability factors been taken